Complete Guide to Boat Lily Care and Growth

 5. Pot each division into a small container with fresh airy mix.

-Can You Root Boat Lily from Cuttings?
+Can You Root from Cuttings?

 πŸ› Boat Lily Pests and Treatment

-How to Spot Boat Lily Pests Early
+How to Spot Pests Early

-How to Prevent and Treat Pests on Boat Lily
+How to Prevent and Treat

-Keep the plant in good light, avoid chronic drought stress, and clean the leaves occasionally so dust does not build up.
-If you do find pests, isolate the plant, rinse what you can, and repeat a gentle treatment like insecticidal soap until the new growth is clean.
+Keep the plant in good light, avoid chronic drought stress, and clean the leaves occasionally.
+If you find pests, isolate the plant, rinse what you can, and repeat insecticidal soap treatments until new growth is clean.
+Thinning a few offsets can help treatment by improving access and airflow.

 🩺 Boat Lily Problems and Diseases